zwt233/zwt233.github.io/_pages/about.md

 * May 2021: One paper as first author, related to sparse graph data, has been accepted by the coference ***SIGKDD 2021***.
 * May 2021: One paper as co-first author, related to Graph Decomposition and GNN, has been accepted by the coference ***SIGKDD 2021***.
 * May 2021: One paper as third author, related to our blackbox optimization (BBO) system -- [OpenBox](https://open-box.readthedocs.io/en/latest/), has been accepted by the coference ***SIGKDD 2021***.
-* April 2021: One paper as first author, related to graph data selection, received major revision from the coference ***VLDB 2021***.
 * April 2021: As the only person in China, I was supported by the [Apple Scholars in AI/ML PhD fellowship](https://machinelearning.apple.com/updates/apple-scholars-aiml-2021).
 Many thanks to Apple!
 * April 2021: One paper as co-first author got major revision from the journal ***TKDE 2021***.
 * April 2021: One survey paper as corrsponding author, related to GNN-based Recommendation, was submitted to the journal ***ACM Computing Surveys***.